 Even if you don’t buy a photo, the kind elves may give you some Christmas House Santa stickers to remember your visit.

-The Inside Scoop: Christmas House Exhibition & Meeting Santa at the Christmas House
+THE INSIDE SCOOP: Christmas House Exhibition & Meet Santa at the Christmas House

 Christmas House Exhibition telephone: (via reception) + 358 400 306 273

 Christmas House Santa opening hours: 9am to 5pm. (subject to change depending on season)